 Gynecological pain is common and is frequently undiagnosed and inadequately treated.
 Pelvic pain can lead to impairment in home and work activities.
-Intimacy is frequently hampered due to pain which can negatively affect self-image, relationships and opportunities for conception.
-Diagnosis of the cause of pain generally requires laparoscopy.
+Intimacy is often hampered due to pain, which can negatively affect self-image, relationships and opportunities for conception.
+Diagnosing the cause of pain generally requires laparoscopy.
 Once the cause of pain is ascertained, a directed treatment plan is possible.
-Generally, amelioration is initiated at the time of surgery through removal of inflammatory tissues and adhesions.
-Medical management typically follows surgery and may consist of suppression of ovulation and use of short or long-acting pain medications.
+Usually, amelioration is initiated at the time of surgery through the removal of inflammatory tissues and adhesions.
+Medical management typically follows surgery and may consist of suppression of ovulation and the use of short or long-acting pain medications.
 Ongoing support is essential to improve well-being and functionality.